samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 At your discretion, a character or party can increase their renown in the following ways:

-**Completing Missions.** Advancing a group’s interests increases a character’s Renown Score within that group by 1.
-Completing a mission specifically assigned by that group or that directly benefits the group increases the character’s Renown Score by 2.
+**Completing Missions.** Advancing a group's interests increases a character's Renown Score within that group by 1.
+Completing a mission specifically assigned by that group or that directly benefits the group increases the character's Renown Score by 2.
 Hugely significant quests might grant Renown Score increases of 3 or 4 at once.

 **Group Involvement.** Once a character has established a Renown Score of 1+ with a group, the character can gain renown by spending time between adventures undertaking minor tasks for the group and socializing with its members.
-After doing so for a number of days equal to 10 times the character’s current Renown Score, the character’s Renown Score increases by 1.
+After doing so for a number of days equal to 10 times the character's current Renown Score, the character's Renown Score increases by 1.

 ### Benefits of Renown